Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Introduction

 It is well-known that for linear ODE systems the notions of ISS and iISS coincide.
 In \cite{Son98} it was proved by a direct construction of an iISS Lyapunov function, that bilinear ODE systems with Hurwitz autonomous matrices are always iISS, although many of them are not ISS.
 Bilinear systems have allowed us to understand a basic class of pure iISS systems and provided clues to dealing with more complicated iISS systems \cite{Son98,Ito10}.

-In this work we are going to generalize the result from \cite{Son98} to bilinear infinite-dimensional systems \eqref{InfiniteDim}.
+In this work we are going to generalize the result from \cite{Son98} to bilinear infinite-dimensional systems \eqref{InfiniteDim} with bounded bilinear operators.
 On this way several difficulties arise.
-One of them is that the construction of Lyapunov functions, extending the original technique from \cite{Son98} directly works only for systems with a Hilbert state space.
-Therefore in order to prove the the equivalence between iISS and uniform global asymptotic stability for systems over Banach spaces, this paper develops a different method.
+One of them is that the construction of Lyapunov functions, extending the original technique from \cite{Son98} directly works for systems with a Hilbert state space only.
+Therefore in order to prove equivalence between iISS and uniform global asymptotic stability for systems over Banach spaces, this paper develops a different method.
 Another difficulty is a need to use various density arguments, since the direct check of the properties of Lyapunov functions on the whole state space is often not possible.
 The work leads to an observation that non-uniformity over the spatial variables of a PDE system can make ISS fragile, while the system remains iISS.